VET TECH 1020RW - Anatomy for Veterinary Technologists I

 Course Learning Outcomes

-1 Describe the anatomy of domestic animal species using proper terminology.
+On successful completion of this course students should be able to: 1 Describe the anatomy of domestic animal species using proper terminology.
 2 Describe the gross anatomical and histological structures of the body systems of domestic animal species.
 3 Demonstrate practical dissection skills.
 4 Demonstrate interpersonal and communication skills and ability to work within a team.
 5 Apply problem solving and critical thinking as it relates to body system structure.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 Attribute 1: Deep discipline knowledge and intellectual breadth

 Graduates have comprehensive knowledge and understanding of their subject area, the ability to engage with different traditions of thought, and the ability to apply their knowledge in practice including in multi-disciplinary or multi-professional contexts.